leejoonli/code-every-day/log.md

 ## Thoughts

 Achieved MVP today.
 Not pretty at all but functional.
 Able to fix a lot of the problems from last week.
 There are still some bugs and I need to update the README.md but I'm satisfied with the result for now.

+# Day 242 (1/24/2023)

+## Tax Estimator and Pizza Application Research

+Updated some stuff on the tax application and tried to do some research for the pizza application.

+## Thoughts

+Updated the README.md on the tax application to match what I had on my other application repositories.
+Probably still has some bugs but it'll do for now.
+Started researching for the pizza application but it's going very slowly.